indigo423/opennms.org/user/pages/05.blog/2017-08-15-load-thresholding/item.md

 And... wait..
 Accidentally we have some "ready to use" configurations on the wiki.
 Lucky bastard! :-)

-Would you like to know more? link to wiki
+Would you like to know more? -> [Load Config](https://wiki.opennms.org/wiki/Load-Configs)